Irish potato candies aren’t from Ireland.

 Instructions

-- Store candies in refrigerator until ready to serve.
+- Store and serve.
+Once they're cooled, transfer to an airtight container and store candies in refrigerator until ready to serve.